USS Trumbull (1776 row galley): Battle of Valcour Island

 Trumbull was among Arnold's vessels that anchored in the lee of Valcour Island, south of Plattsburgh, New York, by early October, to await the British onslaught.
 With 25 ships, the British outnumbered the Americans by 10; and, in view of this numerical inferiority, Arnold's second-in-command urged a withdrawal.
 Nevertheless, despite his squadron's inferiority, Arnold bravely stood and fought.

 Initially, the Americans' position favored them, as on the morning of 11 October 1776, Capt.
 Thomas Pringle's 25-vessel "fleet" sailed past Valcour Island and failed to discover Arnold's ships until he was south of them.
 Then, forced to attack from the leeward, Pringle's ships sailed up to meet Arnold's which were deployed in a crescent-shaped formation, anchored across Valcour Bay.
 In the resultant action, the Americans suffered heavy damage to Washington, Congress, and New York; and the loss of Royal Savage and Philadelphia.
 The action ended at nightfall when the British withdrew and anchored, thinking that the Americans could not escape.

 Under cover of darkness and fog, the surviving ships in Arnold's squadron muffled their oars to slip past the unsuspecting British.
 However, before they could reach safety, a contrary wind sprang up and slowed their progress southward.
 The British weighed anchor, gave chase, and soon overhauled the Americans.
 In the ensuing battle, Arnold lost his own flagship, the galley Congress, and five other ships.

-Trumbull escaped the holocaust, only to be captured by the British the following year, 1777, and was eventually destroyed.
+Trumbull escaped the battle, only to be captured by the British the following year, 1777, and was eventually destroyed.